 Edson Araujo

-I'm a PhD Student at University of Tübingen, working with Prof. Hilde Kuehne.
+I'm a PhD Student at University of Tübingen, working with Prof. Hilde Kuehne and co-advised by Dr. Jim Glass (MIT CSAIL).
 Our work is part of the MIT-IBM Watson AI Sight and Sound Project, where I focus on audio-visual reasoning, multimodal large language models, and test-time adaptation.

 I did my Master's in Computer Science at UFMG under the supervision of Prof. Erickson Nascimento, period in which I was able to collaborate in different research topics such as video summarization and image descriptors.